matt-antone/Scorer/memory-bank/activeContext.md

   - Verify timer accuracy and synchronization
   - Consolidate game state management code
   - Document platform-specific timing requirements
+- Consider adding more tests for edge cases.
+- Update documentation and the Memory Bank as needed.
+- Proceed with integration or deployment.

 ## Active Decisions